BellevueCollege/ce-custom-functionality/README.md

 # Continuing Education Custom Functions Plugin

 This plugin provides custom functions needed for the Continuing Education website to be integrated with our main Wordpress website.
+Its also creates a widget that can be used to display posts linked to Custompress Custom Postype using Custompress Taxonomy.

 ##Settings